 Venture Round in 2003

 Reactivity was a technology company that specialized in securing, accelerating, and managing XML and Web service environments for enterprises.
-Founded in 1998 and based in Belmont, California, the company developed a range of products, including XML Infrastructure appliances that integrated hardware with an XML operating system.
-Its offerings included a management tool that allowed professionals to define policies and monitor their enforcement, as well as Gateway-D, a desktop solution designed for developers and testers.
-Additionally, Reactivity provided Gatekeeper, which focused on ensuring the security of XML Web services.
-In 2007, Reactivity was acquired by Cisco.
+Founded in 1998 and based in Belmont, California, the company developed various products, including XML Infrastructure appliances that integrated hardware with an XML operating system.
+Its offerings included a Manager tool that allowed professionals to define policies and monitor compliance, Gateway-D, a desktop solution for developers and testers, and Gatekeeper, which provided security for XML Web services.
+Reactivity's innovative solutions aimed to enhance the reliability and performance of XML-based applications.
+In 2007, the company was acquired by Cisco.

 Scriptics